 - Edit the

 max_execution_timesetting in php.ini.
 The default value is 30 seconds.
 Since you’re going to be writing and fetching contents from a USB drive, bump this value way up.
-At first I used 120 seconds, but after exceeding that value while installing WordPress I bumped it all the way up to 600 seconds.
+At first we used 120 seconds, but after exceeding that value while installing WordPress, we bumped it all the way up to 600 seconds.
 After adjusting this value you’ll need to restart MySQL and Apache to ensure the new settings take effect.

-If you need detailed instructions on installing WordPress or editing PHP settings our previous tutorials on installing WordPress locally and troubleshooting common XAMPP issues will provide the details you need.
+If you need detailed instructions on installing WordPress or editing PHP settings, our previous tutorials on installing WordPress locally and troubleshooting common XAMPP issues will give you the details you need.

-When all is said and done you’ll have WordPress and a XAMPP installation set up on a USB flash drive that you can use on any Windows machine.
+Once you’re done, you’ll have portable WordPress and a XAMPP installation set up on a USB flash drive which you can use on any Windows machine.

 Installing WordPress on UwAmp is exactly the same as installing WordPress on XAMPP.

 - From the UwAmp control panel, select the document icon next to PHP Config, locate the max_execution_time setting, and increase the value from 30 seconds to something larger.
-Based on my experience running XAMPP from a flash drive I went with a value of 600.
+Based on our experience running XAMPP from a flash drive we went with a value of 600.
 Save the file, close it, and UwAmp will automatically restart MySQL and Apache so that the settings take effect.

 - Select PHPMyAdmin, use root as both the username and password to log in, and create a new empty database.